 His is a Japanese BL movie about two ex-boyfriends who reunite years later in a small rural town.
 One of them is a divorced father, who's currently in an intense custody battle over his daughter.
 Reluctantly, his former lover offers them a place to stay at his house, in a peculiar living arrangement that's bound to have the neighbours gossiping.

-Although His is technically the movie sequel of His: I Didn’t Think I Would Fall in Love, the standalone film can be watched with no prior knowledge of the story.
-This is a slow and atmospheric movie, depicting the heartbreak of two repressed gay men.
-Even during the happier moments, you can’t shake away the sense of melancholy that is prevalent throughout His.
+Although His is technically the movie sequel of His: I Didn't Think I Would Fall in Love, the standalone film can be watched with no prior knowledge of the story.
+This slow and atmospheric movie depicts the heartbreak of two repressed gay men.
+Even during the happier moments, you can't shake away the sense of melancholy that is prevalent throughout His.

 His Movie Summary

 Around 2 hours

 Sad and bittersweet

 Shun lives by himself in a rural town, where he runs a small farm.
 Years ago, his ex-boyfriend broke up with him, ending their relationship very suddenly.
 Now, Nagisa arrives at his house one day, bringing along his six-year-old daughter Sora.
 Divorced and unemployed, Nagisa needs a temporary place to live, so Shun reluctantly lets the father-and-daughter duo stay with him.

 Nagisa is in the middle of getting a divorce.
 Previously, he was a stay-at-home dad, while his wife Rena worked a freelance interpreter job to provide for their family.
 Since her job has unstable hours and often requires travelling, Nagisa was the primary caregiver who spent all his time raising Sora.
 As a result, the two of them developed a very close bond.
 Now that their marriage is ending, Rena wants full custody of their child, a decision that Nagisa is contesting against legally.